pac4j/pac4j/documentation/blog/jwks_explained_what_every_developer_should_know.md

 }
 ```

-And a JWKS, the S stands for Set (not for the plural), is a set of JWKs listed in an array defined by the `keys` property.
+And a JWKS, the S stands for Set (not for the plural), is a set of JWKs = keys listed in an array defined by the `keys` property.

 For example, the JWKS of our previous JWK is: